airswap/airswap-about/architecture.md

 # Make Liquidity

-Makers run Servers or deploy Delegates and use the Indexer to signal their interest in trading.
+Makers run Servers or deploy Delegates and use the Registry to signal their interest in trading.

 **Makers**...

 1. [Run a Server](../make-liquidity/run-a-server.md) at a public URL and use it as their `locator` value.
-2. [Stake](../make-liquidity/debug-with-cli.md) AirSwap Tokens to signal their intent to trade on the [Indexer](../reference/indexer.md).
+2. [Stake](../make-liquidity/debug-with-cli.md) AirSwap Tokens to signal their intent to trade on the [Registry](../reference/registry.md).
 3. Respond to [`get*Quote`](./apis.md#quotes) and [`get*Order`](./apis.md#orders) requests.

 See code examples of these protocols at work in the [Run a Server](../make-liquidity/run-a-server.md) section.

 # Take Liquidity

-Takers use the Indexer to find Servers and Delegates to interact with.

 ## Servers (HTTPS)